 Access Management

-The opening of the enterprise to the Internet with the advent of Cloud services accessible to all, the generalization of telecommuting, the opening of application access to external populations such as partners or customers, the deployment of modern application architectures based on APIs and microservices, the digitization of banking services and the new DSP2 directives are all challenges for the security of logical access.
+The opening up of the enterprise to the Internet, with the advent of Cloud services accessible to all, the widespread use of teleworking, the opening up of application access to external populations such as partners or customers, the deployment of modern application architectures based on APIs and microservices, the digitization of banking services and the new DSP2 directives are all challenges for the security of logical access.

-How can you control access (applications, data, APIs, etc.) in the face of these new challenges, while offering users a simple, fluid and comfortable experience?
-Synetis, through its Access Management offer, brings you all the expertise of its team of specialists to help you answer this question, in your context and with your specificities.
+How can we manage access to applications, data, APIs, etc. in the face of these new challenges, while offering users a simple, fluid and comfortable experience?
+Synetis, through its Access Management offering, brings you all the expertise of its team of specialists to help you answer this question, in your context and with your specific requirements.

 Access Management